KCachel/fairranktune/docs/Metrics.md

 >What is group, individual, score-based, and or statistical parity fairness?

-*Group Fairness*: Measures if groups of items are being treated similiarly.
+*Group Fairness*: Measures if groups of items are being treated similarly.
 For example, we might want to know if groups are making it to the top of ranking(s).

-*Individual Fairness*: Measures if similiar items are being treated similiarly.
-For example, we might want to know if items that are similiar are ranked in similiar positions in rankings.
+*Individual Fairness*: Measures if similar items are being treated similarly.
+For example, we might want to know if items that are similar are ranked in similar positions in rankings.

 *Score-based Fairness*: Measures if exposure (or attention, clicks, views etc.) are proportional to item relevance or group relevance.
-For example, in the form of individual fairness, we might want to know if items that are similiar received similiar amounts of exposure in rankings.
+For example, in the form of individual fairness, we might want to know if items that are similar received similar amounts of exposure in rankings.
 Or for group fairness, we might want to know if groups are click-on proportional to their relevance.

-*Statistical Parity Fairness*: A sub-tupe of *Group Fairness*, measures if groups receive a proportional share of the positive outcome; in ranking(s) the positive outcome can be the exposure or attention of the viewer or a share of top-ranked position.
+*Statistical Parity Fairness*: A sub-type of *Group Fairness*, measures if groups receive a proportional share of the positive outcome; in ranking(s) the positive outcome can be the exposure or attention of the viewer or a share of top-ranked position.
 Statistical Parity is also known as Demographic Parity and explicitly does not use relevance scores.
-For example, we might want to know if groups receive comporable amounts of exposure.
+For example, we might want to know if groups receive comparable amounts of exposure.

 | **Metric** | **Abbreviation** | **Fairness (Group or Individual)** | **Score-based** | **Statistical Parity** | **Reference** |
 |---|:---:|:---:|:---:|:---:|:---:|